 Every system inside is monitored using AI and software.
 It tracks temperature, airflow, power use, and server health.
 Maintenance teams get alerts if something goes wrong.

-Hyperscale Data Center Trends 2025
+What are the Top Hyperscale Data Center Trends in 2026?

 Here, let’s explore real and current hyperscale data center trends.